cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/03-cloud-challenges.md

 > Change the analysis step to plot different values
 >
 > > ## Solution
-> >  Make a fork of the POET repository and modify the configuration file `cloud/analysis.C` for your needs.
+> >  - Make a fork of the POET repository and modify the configuration file `cloud/analysis.C` for your needs.
-> >  Change the analysis step to your code.
+> >  - Change the analysis step to your code.
-> >  If you do not intend to change the actual processing, it would be enough to have that file alone in a repository (or any other location) from which you can get it with `wget`.
+> >    - If you do not intend to change the actual processing, it would be enough to have that file alone in a repository (or any other location) from which you can get it with `wget`, it does not need to be a fork from the POET repository.
 > >  Change the analysis step in the workflow file to clone from your repository.
 > {: .solution}
 {: .challenge}